 Where can I see it?

-The Lad from Old Ireland was released on DVD as part of The O’Kalem Collection put out by the Irish Film Institute and the set is available for purchase in their online shop.
-It took about a week and a half for the set to reach me in California and I had no trouble playing it on my laptop with the VLC media player.
+The Lad from Old Ireland was released on DVD as part of The O’Kalem Collection put out by the Irish Film Institute.
 The set includes eight of the O’Kalems, as well as a documentary on their production entitled Blazing the Trail, which I relied on heavily as a source for background on this relatively obscure period of filmmaking.
-I am quite pleased.
-It’s a great set, the price is reasonable and the money is going to a worthy cause.
+You can also watch the film legally and for free via the IFI Player website.